-We are a Maryland corporation that elected to be taxed as a REIT under the Code, commencing with our taxable period ended December 31, 2021.
-We believe that our method of operation will enable us to continue to qualify as a REIT.
+We are a Maryland corporation that elected to be taxed as a REIT under the Code, commencing with the taxable period ended December 31, 2021.
+We believe that we qualify as a REIT and that our method of operation will enable us to continue to qualify as a REIT.
 However, no assurances can be given that our beliefs or expectations will be fulfilled, since qualification as a REIT depends on us satisfying numerous asset, income and distribution tests which depends, in part, on our operating results.